Nazism and cinema: Censorship

-Anything that hinted at national weakness or promoted democracy were banned in the country along with other studio projects if they portrayed an image of Germany or history that the Nazis did not want the world to see.
-They also censored films for moral, political and eugenic infractions.
-This uniquely aggressive and effective suppressive of speech through film left only the small independent art house films where one could find stories critical of the Nazis in the 1930s.
+Films that suggested national weakness or promoted democracy were banned, along with other studio projects that presented Germany or its history in ways the Nazis opposed.
+Censorship also extended to works judged on moral, political, or eugenic grounds.
+As a result, only small independent art house productions in the 1930s occasionally carried stories critical of regime.

 All Quiet on the Western Front was so upsetting to Nazi officials watching the screening in Berlin in December 1930 that it was stopped mid-screening and many edits had to be made before it could be re-released.
 Universal scrapped all scenes that portrayed Germans in a negative light, and the Germans agreed to screen the film again only if Universal released the censored version worldwide as well.

 Using the significant economic power of German moviegoers to self-censor films globally, resulting in all but one Hollywood producers censoring films critical of Nazism and even showing news shorts of film produced by the Nazis in American theaters.
 No American films that were made between 1933 and 1939 were critical of Nazism, including those released domestically.
 Warner Brothers, the lone US production company without a partnership with the Nazis, had pulled out of Germany in 1934 after one of its Jewish employees was assaulted in Germany.
 Paramount Pictures, Metro-Goldwyn-Mayer and Fox Film all kept working with the German market, in part because their revenue was often frozen in German banks and not released right away.
 Fox and Paramount even collaborated on news reels with the Nazis that were shipped all around the world, in the hopes of getting their frozen assets back.

 Warner Brothers released the first film with a plot critical of Nazis, Confessions of a Nazi Spy, in May 1939; the film also fueled unfounded fears of Jewish refugees acting as Nazi spies and contributed to the further restriction of Jewish refugees from Europe.
 Hollywood's presence started to come under increasing scrutiny after Kristallnacht in 1938, and a wholesale retreat from the country took place in mid-1940, in part because of declining sales in Germany.